zoisite-rb/zoisite-rb/guides/source/action_mailer_basics.md

 `Mail::Message` object you can access it with the [`message`][] method on the `ActionMailer::MessageDelivery` object.

-Here is an example of the `MessageDelivery` object from the Rails console example above:
+Here is an example of the `MessageDelivery` object from the Zoisite console example above:

 ```irb